joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 Okra can be used as a compiled library, directly by another Zig project via git submodules (internal structs documented [here](https://github.com/canvasxyz/okra/blob/main/API.md)), or via the first-party native NodeJS bindings.
 The NodeJS bindings are simple wrappers that expose `Tree`, `Transaction`, and `Cursor` as JS classes.
 You can build these yourself with `cd node-api && make`, which assumes `/usr/local/include/node` exists.
 Alternatively, precompiled bindings are published on NPM as `@canvas-js/okra-node` and should work on all x64/arm64 MacOS/linux-glibc/linux-musl platforms.
 The NodeJS classes are documented in [okra/node-api/README.md](https://github.com/canvasxyz/okra/tree/main/node-api).

-Okra also has a CLI can be built with `zig build cli` after installing Zig and fetching the submodules.
+Okra also has a CLI, which can be built with `zig build` after installing Zig and fetching the submodules.
 The CLI is most useful for visualizing the state of the merkle tree, but can also be used for getting, setting, and deleting entries.
-Keys and values can be provided as either hex or utf-8.
-Detailed documentation and options are available via the `--help` flag.

 As a wrapper around LMDB, Okra has fully ACID transactions with `get(key)`, `set(key, value)`, and `delete(key)` methods, plus a read-only iterator interface that you can use to move around the merkle tree and access hashes of the merkle nodes.
 Only one read-write transaction can be open at a time, but any number of read-only transactions can be opened at any time and held open for as long as necessary at the expense of temporarily increased size on-disk (LMDB is copy-on-write and will only re-use stale blocks after all transactions referencing them are closed).
 The Zig implementation does not implement `sync`, since syncing is async and so closely tied to choice of network transport.